pclaypoole/Financial-Planning/README.md

 ---

-## Instructions

 ### Part 1 - Personal Finance Planner

-In this section of the challenge, you will create a personal finance planner application.
+Personal finance planner application.
 To develop the personal finance planner prototype, you should take into account the following assumptions:

 * The average household income for each member of the credit union is $12,000.

 * Every union member has a savings portfolio composed of cryptocurrencies, stocks, and bonds.

-Use the starter Jupyter notebook to complete the following steps.
+Complete the following steps:

 #### Collect Crypto Prices Using the `requests` Library